 A sequel, The Two Jakes, directed by and starring Jack Nicholson was released in 1990.
 Robert Towne also wrote the screenplay.
 The film failed to generate the acclaim and financial success of its predecessor.

-Set during the Great Depression in 1937, Jake ‘J.J.’
+The stroyline is set during the Great Depression in 1937, Jake ‘J.J.’
 Gittes a private investigator who specialising in cases of cheating spouses.
 He is hired by Evelyn Mulwray when she suspects her husband Hollis, one of the most powerful and influential politicians in the city and builder of the city’s water supply system, of having an affair.

 Most of what Jake witnesses in following Mulwray are his usual business dealings, among these is a public meeting for construction of a new dam to create an additional water supply for Los Angeles, the dam which Mulwray opposes.
 Jake then witnesses Mulwray meeting with a young woman who is not his wife.
 When he snaps a photo of Mulwray in the clenches of the young blonde and releases it to the media, the photo and juicy headline make front page news.
 An ensuing scandal begins in which it seems he was hired by an impersonator and not the real Mrs. Mulwray.